 DTM got unlucky as Anna Kalinskaya was clearly unwell in her match with Tauson.
 Despite this, Kalinskaya threatened a comeback and had two set points in the second set tiebreak which sadly went awry 12-10.
 Kalinskaya is a great player who has the game to beat anyone but today she was at best 75% fit which made the difference.
 Samsonova and Collins duly delivered easy wins as we head onto the last 32 at this third slam of the year.

-+0.07 points overall for the week
++21.67 points overall for the two weeks

 Round 1